Skip to Main Content

 • Competency exam: completed in the second semester if entering with an MS degree, or in the third semester if entering with a BS degree

-• Qualifying exam: completed by end of third year.
+• Qualifying exam: completed by the end of the third year.

 • Advancement to candidacy.

-• Final oral examination consisting of public presentation of original research described in dissertation.
+• Final oral examination consisting of a public presentation of original research described in the dissertation.

 Request Program Information